nf-core/configs/docs/medair.md

 # nf-core/configs: Medair Configuration

-All nf-core pipelines have been successfully configured for use on the medair cluster at Clinical Genomics Gothenburg.
+All nf-core pipelines have been successfully configured for use on the Medair cluster at Clinical Genomics Gothenburg.

 To use, run the pipeline with `-profile medair`.
-This will download and launch the [`medair.config`](../conf/medair.config) which has been pre-configured with a setup suitable for the medair cluster.
+This will download and launch the [`medair.config`](../conf/medair.config) which has been pre-configured with a setup suitable for the Medair cluster.
 It will enable Nextflow to manage the pipeline jobs via the `SGE` job scheduler.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.